A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Introduction

-Therefore, as a first contribution, this paper gathers various methods into three general approaches, all of which have been proposed for individualized treatment assignment in the literature.
-The first approach is to learn a model that predicts individual outcomes for each treatment and assigns each individual to the treatment with the best predicted outcome.
-The second approach is to learn a model for heterogeneous causal-effect estimation that assigns each individual to the treatment with the largest predicted causal effect.
-Finally, the third approach consists of learning a weighted classification model, where the treatment assignment is the target variable and the outcome serves to weight observations.
-The resulting classification model can then be used to assign the treatment that is predicted to have the best outcome.
+This paper gathers these various methods into three general classes of algorithms (or metalearners) for individualized treatment assignment, all of which have been proposed in the literature.
+Table~\ref{tab:metalearners} describes these metalearners in terms of their estimand (i.e., the model that each metalearner intends to estimate) and their resulting treatment assignment policy.\footnote{When the goal is to identify the treatments that lead to the lowest outcomes (e.g., when $Y$ is the number of hospitalizations), the arg max should be replaced with an arg min in this and all subsequent equations.} The first metalearner (\textbf{Outcome Learner, O-learner}) learns a model that predicts the expected outcome ($Y$) given individual-level characteristics ($X=x$) and a specific treatment assignment ($T=j$).
+Each individual is then assigned to the treatment with the best (e.g., largest) predicted outcome.
+The second metalearner (\textbf{Effect Learner, E-learner}) learns a model for heterogeneous causal effect estimation and assigns each individual to the treatment with the largest predicted causal effect.
+Finally, the third metalearner (\textbf{Assignment Learner, A-learner}) directly learns and assigns individuals to the treatments that are expected to have the best outcome.